lobzison/Analysis-of-nyet/README.md

 7) Conversation length in correlation with number on participants
 8) Try to use NLP to get the theme/core of conversation
 9) Try to use sentiment analysis of conversation (https://pypi.python.org/pypi/polyglot)
-10) What are the most popular stickers, overall, per user
-11) What stickers are used in positive/hostile conversation
-12) Wordcount, cant skip this one, lol
+10) Wordcount, cant skip this one, lol
-13) Count "heatness" of convo.
+11) Count "heatness" of convo.
 The lower delay between the messages/higher symbols per minute - the hotter the conversation is
-14) tbd import ijson

 # Stage 0: acqure
 Acquaring data was achived using [telegram command line client][1] and [ruby script for message dumping][2].